krishnachaitanya0107/TextRecognizerApp/README.md

 # Features

 - Detects text in images Using the ML Kit Text Recognition API
-- Uses the CameraX to show a viewfinder and display the camera preview
+- Uses the CameraX Jetpack support library to show a viewfinder and display the camera preview
 - Provides a Flashlight button to turn on/off the device flashlight if needed
 - Extracted text can be copied to clipboard or can be shared via any another text sharing app available on the user's device
 - Handles device rotation as well